000nico/000nico/README.md

 </p>

 <p align="left">
+- <a href="https://github.com/000nico/universal-disassembler">Universal Disassembler</a>: Dissassembler with suppor of PE, MACH-O, ELF and RAW
+<br><br>
 - <a href="https://github.com/000nico/process-proxy-hijacking">Process Proxy Hijacking</a>: Hijack a process with a desired HANDLE, so you can read/write memory without opening a new one.
 <br><br>
 - <a href="https://github.com/000nico/band-4-window-creation">Band 4 Window Creation</a>: Create window in band 4 by injecting shellcode into <code>explorer.exe</code>